tranvansang/express-transformer/README.md

 )
 ```

-- How to use the `.message` in this a combination?
+- How to use the `.message` in this the configuration-like pattern?

 Unfortunately, `.message` is not yet a plugin.
 Because it requires internal access to overwrite the configuration of the previous transformations in the chain.